 The National Bereavement Alliance grew out of an advisory group formed by the Department of Health in 2009, to advise on bereavement care within the End of Life Care Strategy.
 After several years, that advisory group had fulfilled its role but there was an appetite from the organisations around the table to continue meeting, and to invite others to collaborate with them to provide an integrated voice for bereavement services.

 Since 2012, the National Bereavement Alliance has provided the opportunity for bereavement organisations to meet to discuss policy and practice issues affecting bereaved people.
 In 2013, the Alliance consulted widely on how bereavement care could be improved, and in 2014 we published Life after Death, setting out six steps towards better support.
 This has formed the basis of our policy work since then.

-In 2016 we were fortunate to gain funding to establish the Alliance on a more secure footing.
+In 2016 we were fortunate to gain two years’ funding from Macmillan Cancer Care to establish the Alliance on a more secure footing.